blenderous/blenderous.github.io/cv.md

 ## Careful!

 The following article is full of technical terms and jargon.
-Proceed with caution.
+Proceed with caution!

 ## Skillset